Arda Güler: 2021–22 season

 Güler made his senior debut as a substitute player against Finnish club HJK in the play-off round encounter of the 2021–22 UEFA Europa League.
 Held at Şükrü Saracoğlu Stadium on 19 August 2021, it ended 1–0 for Fenerbahçe.
 In his first Süper Lig match three days later, he provided the assist that let Miha Zajc score a goal at the 89th minute of the 2–0 victory over Antalyaspor.
 He started getting more playing time as the 2021–22 season progressed.

 In March 2022, Güler became Fenerbahçe's youngest goalscorer in Süper Lig history, having just turned 17 three weeks earlier.
 By May 2022, Güler had scored 3 goals and delivered 3 assists in just 255 minutes of playing time.
 After an impressive start to his career, it was reported that big European clubs like Arsenal, Liverpool, Bayern Munich, Borussia Dortmund, Barcelona and Paris Saint-Germain showed their interest in signing him.
 On 17 March 2022, Fenerbahçe announced that they had signed a three-year contract with him.

 2022–23 season

-In the start of 2022–23 season, after the departure of Mesut Özil, Güler was given the number 10, which has a special meaning for Fenerbahçe fans, being the number of club legends Alex de Souza and Jay-Jay Okocha.
-He played his first match of the season against Kasımpaşa and scored two goals in 21 minutes of play.
+At the start of 2022–23 season, after the departure of Mesut Özil, Güler was given the number 10, which has a special meaning for Fenerbahçe fans, being the number of former players Alex de Souza and Jay-Jay Okocha.
+Güler played his first match of the season against Kasımpaşa and scored two goals in 21 minutes of play.

 On 3 November 2022, he scored his first goal in European competitions, and also provided an assist, in a 2–0 away win over Dynamo Kyiv in the Europa League group stage.
 On 11 June 2023, Güler put in a man of the match performance in a 2–0 win at 2023 Turkish Cup final against İstanbul Başakşehir.
 On 6 July, Güler took to Instagram to announce his departure from Fenerbahçe, marking the end of his tenure with the Turkish club.